 P.S. your eyes will better adapted to seeing meteors if you aren’t checking your phone.

-Are there any more Showers Due this Year?
+Are there any more Supermoons or Showers Due this Year?

 The Leonids will be seen blazing in the night sky until the shower’s finality on December 2, according to the American Meteor Society (AMS).
 If you are eager to see more, two upcoming meteor showers peak next month: